What’s the difference between a University PGDipEd/PGCE and School Direct?

-Both routes are one-year full-time courses, with substantial time spent in placement schools (at least 120 of the 180 days).
+Both routes are one-year full-time courses, with substantial time spent in placement schools.
 When on placement you can expect to be at school from before the school day starts until after it ends for meetings.
 You will also need to prepare lessons and carry out marking outside school hours.
 There are also a number of assignments and tasks to complete during the year.

 What can I do in preparation for my studies and training?